 Rock climbing is an exhilarating sport and our beginner rock climbing course is a great way for you to get started.
 As the foundation for many other types of climbing, learning to rock climb is essential for future skill development.
 And where better to learn than the Canadian Rockies!
 The Canadian Rockies surrounding Banff, Canmore and Lake Louise offer seemingly endless opportunities for beginners to get the skills they need to continue rock climbing.

 The Outdoor Rock Intro beginner rock climbing course is designed for those who have never climbed before or who have done some basic climbing either in the gym or outdoors.
-In this course you will learn foundational climbing movement skills and top rope techniques for rock climbing outdoors.
+In this outdoor climbing course for beginners, you will learn foundational climbing movement skills and top rope techniques for rock climbing outdoors.
 An introduction to the skills necessary for seconding on both sport and ‘trad’ multi pitch climbs is also covered in the outdoor climbing course for beginners so you can immediately start climbing with more experienced climbers.
 Developing these skills early on will allow you to progress at a quicker rate and you will likely find climbing much more rewarding.
 You will be taught and coached by our very talented and certified guides delivering our well established curriculum.
 Like any technical sport, learning proper skills and techniques early will ensure you develop good habits versus bad ones.

 Sign up for our ‘Plus Day’ on an optional Day 3 of the rock climbing training program for beginners where you can join a guide led team to climb one of the many great multi-pitch climbs in the region.
 And, if you want to take your learning one step further, book the Rock 2 – Learn to Lead course in the same season.

 Day 1: 8:00 am at the Yamnuska Office and Local Climbing Area